0xjohnydi/custom-redis/README.md

 ## Troubleshooting

+- Replace `myStrongPassword123` with a strong, secure password you manage.
+- For Dockerized Apache and Redis in different containers on same network, use the Redis container hostname and provide the password in the PHP client.
+- Keep the Redis config file secure and do not share passwords publicly.

 - **Redis container not starting:** Check Docker logs with `docker logs redis`.
 - **Cannot connect to Redis from PHP:** Verify Redis is listening on your network interface, check firewall rules.
 - **PHP Redis extension errors:** Confirm the extension is installed and enabled in your PHP setup.